Acceptable Use Policy

 2.2 Unauthorized Access/Interference A Customer or User may not attempt to gain unauthorized access to, or attempt to interfere with or compromise the normal functioning, operation, or security of any portion of the Digital Realty Network.
 A Customer or User may not use the Services to engage in any activities that may interfere with the ability of others to access or use the Services or the Internet.
 A Customer or User may not use the Services to monitor any data, information, or communications on any network or system.
 A Customer or User is strictly prohibited from attempting to gain access to the user accounts of other Customers or Users, or violating system or network security, each of which may result in criminal and civil liability.
 Digital Realty will investigate incidents involving such violations and may involve and will cooperate with law enforcement if a criminal violation is suspected.
 Digital Realty may, but is under no obligation to, monitor equipment, systems and network equipment at any time for security and management purposes.
 Examples of prohibited unauthorized access or interference include:

 - Avoiding System Restrictions: Using manual or electronic means to avoid any limitations established by Company or attempting to gain unauthorized access to, alter, or destroy any information that relates to any Company customer or other end-user.
-Company may, but is not obligated to, take any action it deems necessary to protect the Digital Realty Network, its rights or the rights of its customers or third parties, or (2) optimise or improve the Digital Realty Network, services, systems, and equipment.
+Company may, but is not obligated to, take any action it deems necessary to protect the Digital Realty Network, its rights or the rights of its customers or third parties, or (2) optimize or improve the Digital Realty Network, services, systems, and equipment.
 You acknowledge that such action may include, without limitation, employing methods, technologies, or procedures to filter or block messages and data sent through the Digital Realty Network.
 Company may, in its sole discretion, at any time, filter “spam” or prevent “hacking,” “viruses” or other potential harms without regard to any preference you may have communicated to us.

 - Failure to Abide by Third-Party Policies: Violating the rules, regulations, or policies that apply to any third-party network, server, computer database, or that you access.

-- Harmful Content: Disseminating or posting harmful content including, without limitation, viruses, Trojan horses, worms, time bombs, zombies, cancelbots or any other computer or other programming routines that may damage, interfere with, secretly intercept or seize any system, programme, data or personal information.
+- Harmful Content: Disseminating or posting harmful content including, without limitation, viruses, Trojan horses, worms, time bombs, zombies, cancelbots or any other computer or other programming routines that may damage, interfere with, secretly intercept or seize any system, program, data or personal information.

 2.3 Spoofing/Fraud Customers and Users are prohibited from intentionally or negligently injecting false data into the Internet via the Digital Realty Network, for instance in the form of bad routing information (including, but not limited to, the announcing of networks owned by someone else or reserved by the Internet Assigned Numbers Authority) or incorrect DNS information.

-A Customer or User may not attempt to send e-post messages or transmit any electronic communications using a name or address of someone other than the Customer or User for purposes of deception via the Digital Realty Network.
+A Customer or User may not attempt to send e-mail messages or transmit any electronic communications using a name or address of someone other than the Customer or User for purposes of deception via the Digital Realty Network.
 Any attempt to impersonate someone else by altering a source IP address information or by using forged headers or other identifying information is prohibited.
-Any attempt to fraudulently conceal, forge, or otherwise falsify a Customer's or User's identity in connection with use of the Services is also prohibited.
+Any attempt to fraudulently conceal, forge, or otherwise falsify a Customer’s or User’s identity in connection with use of the Services is also prohibited.

 You and your Users will not access any Usenet newsgroups via any network other than the Digital Realty Network.
 Without notice to you, and at any time, Digital Realty may add, remove, or modify Usenet newsgroups or services and may modify or restrict the bandwidth available to download content from Usenet newsgroups.

-Digital Realty may, in its sole discretion, rely upon information obtained from anti-spamming organisations (including, for example and without limitation, spamhaus.org, spamcop.net, sorbs.nte, and abuse.net) as evidence that a Customer or User is an active "spam operation" for purposes of taking remedial action under this AUP.
+Digital Realty may, in its sole discretion, rely upon information obtained from anti-spamming organizations (including, for example and without limitation, spamhaus.org, spamcop.net, sorbs.nte, and abuse.net) as evidence that a Customer or User is an active “spam operation” for purposes of taking remedial action under this AUP.

 2.5 Usenet Postings All postings to Usenet groups must comply with that group’s charter and other policies.
 Customers and Users are prohibited from cross-posting to unrelated news groups or to any news groups where the post does not meet that group’s charter.
 Continued posting of off-topic messages, including commercial messages (unless specifically invited) is prohibited.
 Disrupting newsgroups with materials, postings or activities that are (as determined by Digital Realty in its sole discretion) frivolous, unlawful, obscene, threatening, abusive, libelous, hateful, excessive or repetitious is prohibited, unless such materials or activities are expressly allowed or encouraged under the newsgroup’s name, Frequently Asked Questions, or charter.